Originally published January 24, 2017, updated September 9, 2021

 We have entered the age of the personalized web.
-Consumers want to be treated like the unique, complex human beings they are, and not just another IP address or faceless, clicking bot.
+Consumers want to be treated like unique, complex human beings, not just another IP address or faceless, clicking bot.
 And B2B buyers are no exception.
-Being used to personalization perks during their B2C online shopping experiences, they now expect the same from their B2B counterparts.
-It is especially true for the self-service B2B eCommerce sites.
+According to Salesforce, 72% of customers demand personalization.
+Accustomed to personalization perks during their B2C online shopping experiences, they expect the same in their B2B buying decision process.
+This point is especially true for self-service B2B eCommerce sites.

-Ok, a bit of a context here.
-At Oro we categorize B2B eCommerce businesses into 3 distinctly different models by the type of interaction with their buyers:
+Let’s discuss a bit of context here.
+At Oro, we categorize B2B eCommerce businesses into three distinctly different models by the type of interaction with their buyers:

-- Buyer-seller interaction businesses – a traditional B2B model, where purchases occur via negotiations with sales reps of the company;
+- Businesses with buyer-seller interaction: It’s a traditional B2B model, where purchases occur via negotiations with sales reps of the company.

-- Marketplaces – platforms that allow third-party vendors to sell and advertise their products on their sites and handle transactions on their end.
+- Marketplaces: Allowing third-party vendors to sell and advertise their products and handle transactions on their end.

-All businesses are intrinsically different, there is not a one-size-fits-all approach to handling the needs of each e-commerce site.
-When it comes to B2B versus B2C we see that one of the most glaringly obvious differences is the make up of the customer.
+All businesses are intrinsically different.
+There is not a one-size-fits-all approach to handling the needs of each eCommerce site.
+When it comes to B2B versus B2C, we see that one of the most glaringly apparent differences is the make-up of the customer.

-A B2C customer purchases with their heart not necessarily with their heads.
-Their online shopping can often be quick, one-off buys requiring little need for follow up.
-They will definitely respond to targeted marketing, that speaks to their persona while they are in the intention phase of their purchase.
+A B2C customer purchases with their heart, not necessarily with their heads.
+Their online shopping can often be quick, one-off buys requiring little need for follow-up.
+They will respond to targeted marketing that speaks to their persona while they are in the intention phase of their purchase.

 What Exactly Can You Personalize in B2B Retail?

-A Gartner study predicts that by 2018 B2B e-commerce sites that have employed personalization will outsell their competitors who have not adopted the trend by 15%.
+A Gartner study revealed that while B2C customers appreciate helpful information, B2B customers are overwhelmed and crunched for time.
+Thus, they are particularly receptive to information that is both helpful and actionable.
 It is vital to embrace the B2B personalization process if you wish to stay ahead of the competition.

-- Offer informational assets: You want to give the prospect valuable, insightful information that is relevant to them.
+You want to give the prospect valuable, insightful information relevant to them.
 This can take the form of:

-- explainer videos that deconstructs your concept in easy to understand terms;
+- explainer videos that deconstruct your concept in easy to understand terms;

 - spec sheets that show vital stats and raw numbers that the customer is seeking;